ValoIntranet/valo-community-samples/scripts/valo-search-to-uwp-migration/README.md

 #### Issues updating the web part

 In some cases adding the new Valo Universal web part will fail.
-This is usually a PnP bug that sometimes prevents adding a client-component (Add-PnPClientSideComponent / Add-PnPClientSideWebPart) on specific tenants at some times.
+This is usually a PnP bug that sometimes prevents adding a client-component (Add-PnPPageComponent / Add-PnPPageWebPart) on specific tenants at some times.

 If this excepion occurrs, the only thing you can do, is try out another PnP version.
 First try should be, to give the latest version a chance.
 If that doensn't help, try out version *3.22.2006.2*.
 This one has proved most stable in that aspect for me.